athrael-soju/little-scripts/README.md

 ## About

 A monorepo containing various utility scripts, tools, and applications for development, automation, and AI-powered tasks.
+Like what you see, or find it useful?
+Drop a star!!!

 ## 📁 Projects